2018-19 School Partnership Information

-If you started your school application and are returning to finish it, click the button below to login and access it.
+NOTE: If you started your school application and are returning to finish it, click here to access your saved draft.

 How Does It Work?

 TEALS is a proven program that helps high schools build and grow sustainable computer science (CS) programs by pairing experienced and trained software engineer professionals with classroom teachers.
 Teachers from various content backgrounds work in partnership with TEALS volunteers and learn the CS curriculum by team-teaching in their own classrooms.

 Read through this page to fully understand what it takes to become a TEALS partner school.

 November – School application opens